jamesdank/A1C.To.eAG.Converter/README.md

 Mobile-Friendly Design: Built with Bootstrap 5 for responsive layout and clean, modern styling.

 🧮 Formula Used</br>
-The tool uses the ADA-standardized formula to convert A1C to eAG: eAG (mg/dL) = (28.7 × A1C) − 46.7 eAG (mg/dL)=(28.7×A1C)−46.7
+The tool uses the ADA-standardized formula to convert A1C to eAG:</br>
+eAG (mg/dL) = (28.7 × A1C) − 46.7 eAG (mg/dL)=(28.7×A1C)−46.7

-Then, mg/dL is converted to mmol/L using: mmol/L = mg/dL 18 mmol/L = 18 mg/dL
+Then, mg/dL is converted to mmol/L using:</br>
+mmol/L = mg/dL 18 mmol/L = 18 mg/dL
 	​